 Deepen your congregation’s experience of baptism, confirmation and reaffirmation of baptism through this wide-ranging study of By Water and the Spirit, Scripture, Church history and United Methodist theology and practice of the sacrament.
 This course will reference, but go beyond, the official United Methodist teaching document on baptism.
-The course considers preparation of adults for baptism and the unique challenges of the digital age.
+The course considers preparation of adults for baptism and the unique challenges of the digital – and pandemic – age.

 Participants will need a Bible and a U.M.
 Hymnal; other materials will be downloaded.
 Class members should be prepared for daily reading, reflection and online discussion.
 This study is guaranteed to deepen your experience of baptism, providing resources and ideas for all, both laypeople and clergy, who plan and lead worship or teach confirmation or new member classes.